practical-recommender-systems/moviegeek/README.md

 I wish to extend a big thanks to both of them for all their work.

+# Install Instructions

+1. Fork or clone the moviegeek repo locally through git
-###  First, Create an ID for themoviedb.org to use their API assets
+2. First, Create an ID for themoviedb.org to use their API assets

 You have to create an ID with themoviedb.org to use its pictures.

 * Go to [https://www.themoviedb.org/account/signup](https://www.themoviedb.org/account/signup)
 * Sign up
 * Login, go to your account settings and [create an API](https://www.themoviedb.org/settings/api).
+You'll need to put in some basic information about your app name and personal details but you can fill in dummy ones, the most important part is to make sure your email is correct.
 You can access settings by clicking the avatar in the upper right-hand corner (the default is a blue circle with a white logo in it).
 Then you’ll see settings on the left.

-* Create a file in the moviegeek directory called ".prs"
+* Within the moviegeek repo, create a file in the moviegeek directory called ".prs"

-* Open .prs and add { "themoviedb_apikey": <INSERT YOUR APIKEY HERE>}
+3. Open .prs and add { "themoviedb_apikey": <INSERT YOUR APIKEY HERE>}
 Remember to remove the "<" and ">" When you are finished, the file contents should look something like {"themoviedb_apikey": "6d88c9a24b1bc9a60b374d3fe2cd92ac"}